As you glanced at the title of this article, frustrating past language learning experiences may have painfully flashed in front of your eyes.

 Also, the way nouns change their ending according to the role they play in a sentence is dependent on gender.

 So, to put it all together: There are enough reasons to get to know your Russian noun genders.
 Sound confusing?
 Don’t worry.
 It’s a lot easier than it looks.

 It’s worth mentioning that just because this is easy doesn’t mean you won’t need to practice.
-To start understanding Russian noun gender as it’s naturally used in authentic contexts, try FluentU.

 The 3 Russian Noun Genders

 There are three noun genders.
 Let’s play a game with them to illustrate the regularity of Russian noun genders.
 I’ll list each gender together with five examples.
 And it’s up to you to see if you can find the hidden rules (hint: look at the endings).

 - город — city